NicKarlovich/oneDNDConversion/rules/4th_level_feats.md

 #### Inspiring Leader
 * Now grants +1 to CHA max of 20
-* Used to be 1/short rest, take 10 minutes to grant 6 friendly creatures temp HP equal to your levle + CHA mod
+* Used to be 1/short rest, take 10 minutes to grant 6 friendly creatures temp HP equal to your level + CHA mod
 * Now it's at the end of short/long rest, choose 6 friendly creatures, and they gain 2d4 + proficiency bonus temp HP.

 #### Keen Mind